Want results from your workouts?

 - Elevate levels of anabolic hormones, specifically testosterone, growth hormone and insulin-like growth factor (IGF-1), used to repair muscle fibers damaged during exercise helping them to become thicker and capable of generating higher levels of force.

-- Lifting heavy weights increases the hormone IGF-1 which is related to the production of Brain-derived Neurotrophic Factor (BDNF) a neurotransmitter responsible for stimulating the growth of new neural pathways in the brain along with enhancing communication between existing pathways.
+- Lifting heavy weights increases the hormone IGF-1 which is related to the production of Brain-derived Neurotrophic Factor (BDNF) a protein responsible for stimulating the growth of new neural pathways in the brain along with enhancing communication between existing pathways.
 In short lifting heavy could make you smarter by enhancing cognitive function.

 - Training with heavy weights helps you to improve your self-confidence.
 Knowing that you can lift heavy stuff gives you the confidence that you can handle common challenges such as a putting a bag in the overhead bin on an airplane, carrying a heavy piece of furniture while reorganizing a room or helping a friend move.

 All exercise provides general health benefits but resistance training with heavy weights is one of the quickest ways to achieve the benefits identified above.
 Pick a weight that will be challenging for 4-6 reps – if you can do more than 6, ADD MORE WEIGHT!
-The last rep should be very hard to difficult but does not need to go to failure.
+The last rep should be very hard-to-difficult but does not need to go to failure.

 Keep in mind that according to the General Adaptation Syndrome the body adapts to an exercise stimulus after a period of twelve-to-fourteen weeks or so, meaning that once you start training with maximal weights you will experience serious gains but after three or four months you will need to change your training routine to provide a new stimulus to your body.